 Want to show off that thick, full mane while keeping on trend?
 Keep some length up top that you can easily style into a high pompadour, and just take the clippers to the sides and back.

 A bit of tuggable length styled in a quiff, or maybe even a true-blue high and tight fade—these shorter cuts are meant for the guy with confidence in his angles (and his head shape!).
-The bald taper fade with a tiny bit of length up top offers some versatility in style, so go for a casual quiff or something razor-parted for a bit of a street style kick, and give it some oomph with some non-greasy wax, like Bed Head for Men by TIGI Matte Separation.
+The bald taper fade with a tiny bit of length up top offers some versatility in style, so go for a casual quiff or something razor-parted for a bit of a street-style kick, and give it some oomph with some non-greasy wax, like AXE Messy Look: Matte Wax.

 6. Long, High and Tight

 A neatly styled look, this high and tight is longer than your regular version and is a winner for both the office and after-hours.
 One simply can not go wrong with this classic take on the high-taper fade haircut.

 This cool hairstyle is a clever twist on a bald taper fade: It features a razor part on one side before it fades out.
 Pair this look with a grown-out mustache or beard for the ultimate high-taper fade look.

 8. Natural Neckline Taper Cut

-In case you were shopping around for a casual cut with an easy grow-out, a clean, low skin fade might be just up your alley.
+In case you were shopping around for a casual cut with an easy grow-out, a clean, low-skin fade might be just up your alley.
 This taper look is perfect for so many occasions.
 It is also suitable for a large variety of hair types.

 We can see this no-nonsense high and tight looking on-point with a business suit as well as casual or even sportswear.
 This a great way to style this look, especially on afro hair types and hair textures!